 Maximum Number Of Attached Databases

 The ATTACH statement is an SQLite extension that allows two or more databases to be associated to the same database connection and to operate as if they were a single database.
 The number of simultaneously attached databases is limited to SQLITE_MAX_ATTACHED which is set to 10 by default.
-The code generator in SQLite uses bitmaps to keep track of attached databases.
-That means that the number of attached databases cannot be increased above 62.
+The maximum number of attached databases cannot be increased above 125.

 Maximum Number Of Pages In A Database File

 SQLite is able to limit the size of a database file to prevent the database file from growing too large and consuming too much disk space.
-The SQLITE_MAX_PAGE_COUNT parameter, which is normally set to 1073741823, is the maximum number of pages allowed in a single database file.
+The SQLITE_MAX_PAGE_COUNT parameter is the maximum number of pages allowed in a single database file.
 An attempt to insert new data that would cause the database file to grow larger than this will return SQLITE_FULL.

 The max_page_count PRAGMA can be used to raise or lower this limit at run-time.